SergeyVorobiev/M88-GameStick-Patch/README.md

 If operation fails your preloader / device model is different (popup should show you the actual chip model), use *mtk client* as described above to get correct preloader and info about your device.

-You can use [7-zip](https://www.7-zip.org/download.html) to open your USER image, it will look something like this:
+Use [7-zip](https://www.7-zip.org/download.html) to open your USER image, it will look like this:

 ![7zip](resources/images/zip.webp)

 ### Write to eMMC

-1. Download, unpack and verify sha512 of [patched image](https://drive.google.com/file/d/1VrmjSrvCVmwFbfdk5CUOv72VwNMem2My/view?usp=drive_link) or use your backup or any other image to try.
+1. Download, unpack and verify sha512 of [patched image](https://drive.google.com/file/d/1VrmjSrvCVmwFbfdk5CUOv72VwNMem2My/view?usp=drive_link).
 2. Download the [scatter](resources/m88/M88_scatter.txt) file and use it instead of empty one.
 Place your preloader, scatter and patched image in the same folder.
 3. Check the size of the image, edit if needed: